kanno-soe/kanno-soe/Exposition/Theory.md

 ### Extension

+Note how designation and elaboration is — how we’ve defined it above — a fundamentally *additive* process.
+There is no pre-existing database saying what something is not.
+And given ‘d’ elaborating to one mutual dependence, we equally are free to elaborate it additionally as yet another mutual dependence.

-A mutual dependence may be extended in either direction:
+So a mutual dependence may be freely extended in either direction:

 ```text
 initial:           no   ⇓       [{n} ⋈ {o}]